urvil38/git-push/README.md

 # Git- Push
-#### `git-push` is a cli tool help to initialize and push to github or gitlab or bitbucket by no efforts.
+#### `git-push` is a cli tool help to initialize and push git repository to github or gitlab or bitbucket by no efforts.

 ![git-push gif](https://github.com/urvil38/git-push/blob/master/git-push-gif/git-push.gif)